Denis Omedi

-Denis Omedi (born 13 June 1994) is a Ugandan professional footballer who plays as a striker for Rwanda Premier League club APR and the Uganda national team.
+Denis Omedi (born 13 June 1994) is a Ugandan professional footballer who plays as a forward for Kenya Premier League club Gor Mahia the Uganda national team.

 Club career

-Omedi began his football career at Booma FC which is based in Masindi district and later joined Kitara FC in the 2023 to 2024 and joined Rwandan Premier League club APR FC in 2025, he scored 15 goals in Uganda Premier League.
-Omedi was awarded the Player of the Month award for February 2024, at the Real Stars Awards that was held in Lugogo.
+Omedi began his football career at Booma FC, which is based in Masindi district.
+He later joined Kitara FC in the 2023 to 2024 season.
+He joined Rwandan Premier League club APR FC in 2025 where he scored 3 goals in 10 matches.
+He scored 15 goals in Uganda Premier League.
+Omedi was awarded the Player of the Month award for February 2024, at the Real Stars Awards held in Lugogo.

+In July 2026, Omedi joined Kenya Premier League club Gor Mahia.

 International career

-Omedi has made ten appearances for Uganda cranes, he has scored three goals and provided four assists.
-Denis Omedi helped Uganda in earning a spot in the African Cup of Nations 2025 tournament that will be played in Morocco, he scored a goal against Bafana Bafana during the 2025 AFCON qualifiers match which ended in a 2–2 draw.
+Omedi has made ten appearances for Uganda Cranes; he has scored three goals and provided four assists.
+He helped Uganda earn a spot in the African Cup of Nations 2025 tournament that was played in Morocco.
+He scored a goal against Bafana Bafana during the 2025 AFCON qualifiers match, which ended in a 2–2 draw.